Nélson Semedo

 Nélson Cabral Semedo (born 16 November 1993) is a Portuguese professional footballer who plays as a right-back or right wing-back for Süper Lig club Fenerbahçe and the Portugal national team.

 Semedo began his career at Sintrense before joining Benfica in 2012.
 After spending a season on loan at Fátima, he initially appeared for Benfica B before making his first-team debut in 2015 and going on to win back-to-back Primeira Liga titles, among other honours.
 In July 2017, he signed with Barcelona, winning La Liga in his first two seasons of a three-year stay.
 In September 2020, Semedo moved to Wolverhampton Wanderers.

-Semedo made his senior debut for Portugal in October 2015 and represented the nation at the 2017 FIFA Confederations Cup, 2019 UEFA Nations League Finals, UEFA Euro 2020, and UEFA Euro 2024.
+Semedo made his senior debut for Portugal in October 2015, and represented the nation at the UEFA European Championship in 2020 and 2024 and the FIFA World Cup in 2026.
+He was also a part of the squads that won the FIFA Confederations Cup in 2017 and the UEFA Nations League in 2019 and 2025.

 Club career

 Benfica

 Born in Lisbon, Semedo came through the youth system at Sintrense, making his debut for the first team at age 17.
 On 12 January 2012, he and Manuel Liz signed five-year contracts with Benfica which were made effective on 1 July 2012.
 Both then spent one season on loan at Fátima in the third division.

 Semedo returned to Benfica in the 2013 off-season, being assigned to the B-side in the Segunda Liga and making his professional debut on 10 August in a 0–0 away draw against Trofense.
 After nearly 60 appearances for the reserves, he was touted as a future replacement for long-time first-team incumbent Maxi Pereira.